A man in Fresno, Calif., suffered third-degree burns after an electronic cigarette erupted into flames and exploded while in his pocket.

 E-cigarette explosions and the resulting injuries will occur more frequently as the device gains popularity among consumers who view it as a safe alternative to tobacco.
 If you or someone you love suffers from an e-cigarette explosion, you may be entitled to compensation for medical bills, lost wages, and pain and suffering.

 The experienced product safety lawyers at the Arnold Law Firm are dedicated to holding manufacturers and distributors responsible for releasing products that harm consumers.
 Our initial consultation is always free and comes with no obligations.
-We also work on a contingency fee basis and will not charge any legal fees unless you are awarded compensation.
+Our Sacramento injury lawyers also work on a contingency fee basis and will not charge any legal fees unless you are awarded compensation.